 Unfortunately, my experience here wasn’t the best because the day we did it, we weren’t able to see the sea caves because there were strong waves in it, which can determine if you will be able to see them or not through your tour.
 Another thing was that I’ve always been prone to motion sickness, including seasickness.

 With some poor decisions of not taking medicine that prevents motion sickness beforehand, I was left with being very nauseous in the middle of the ocean kayaking once we first got out there.
 I threw up about more than 5 times.
-So TAKE my lesson and always take some meds or use a Sea-Band to prevent the seasickness you may feel out here so that you can have a smoother experience (here are 6 tips on how to beat motion sickness).
+So TAKE my lesson and always take some meds or use a Sea-Band to prevent the seasickness you may feel out here so that you can have a smoother experience.
 If you have never done sea kayaking, you will surely feel the waves from the kayak.

 Nonetheless, it was still fun and I’m always grateful for doing new adventures.
 Since we did not get to see the cave, we got to swim in the middle of the ocean for a little bit and our guide was very helpful and entertained us with some knowledge and history of San Diego and its ocean.